 Pros and Cons of Membership Rewards

 The huge number of airline partners, and the booking options they represent, speaks volumes for Amex’s ability to deliver a flexible awards program to its customers.
 There are also regular transfer bonuses when you go through your Membership Rewards options.

 As for negatives, there is no way to redeem points for cash and the trade-in value for booking travel on Amex’s website represents a poor return on reward points.

 Just as Chase does with Ultimate Rewards, Amex limits accessibility to its rewards program to just a few of its credit cards.
-If you have a business or personal Green, Gold, or Platinum Amex card then you can earn Membership Rewards.
+If you have a business or personal Green, Premier Rewards Gold card, or Platinum Amex card then you can earn Membership Rewards.
 If not, consider applying for Amex’s EveryDay card, it’s a new product that offers some good bonus earning opportunities with no annual fee.